Eugenia Silva

-Eugenia Silva (born January 13, 1976) is a Spanish model.
+María Eugenia Silva Hernández-Mancha (born 13 January 1976), better known as Eugenia Silva, is a Spanish model.
 She has been the face of many fashion houses such as Dolce & Gabbana and Oscar de la Renta.

 Career

 Her first fashion contact was in 1992, when Eugenia Silva was 16.
 She competed in the Elite Look of the Year Award, starting her career in fashion.

 Eugenia Silva grew up in a family of jurists; Antonio Hernández Mancha is her uncle.
 She graduated in Law from Colegio Universitario Cardenal Cisneros, which is affiliated with Madrid's Complutense University.

 Her career took off when she moved to New York City, where she was chosen to be the face of Oscar de la Renta.
 Throughout her career, she has appeared in many advertisement campaigns, including Armani, Loewe, Oscar de la Renta, Pantene, Dolce & Gabbana, Carrera y Carrera, Escada, Garnier, Intimissimi, Magnum, Max Factor, Tiffany & Co., and Chopard.

 Business projects

 In 2017, Eugenia started Eustyle, an online shop.
 That same year, she opened Palm Kids, a kid's model agency.
 Eugenia has also expanded her business portfolio to become a business partner in Braven Films.